Getting your results – the emotional stuff

 While it can hard to know what to say, especially when you’ve done well, just try to look out for them.
 Make sure they know you’re there if needed.

-If you notice someone’s missing from the night out, give them a bit of time.
+If you notice someone’s missing from a celebratory night out, give them a bit of time.
 Then check-in, making sure they’re doing OK.

 If you don’t do so well

 If you’re not so happy, dealing with everyone else can be tough.
 There’ll be people around asking you how you did and parents to deal with too.
 It’s totally understandable to feel a bit irritated.

 Try to keep cool and have a bit of patience with them.
 They’re not trying to rub it in.
 Find a way to get the tension out.

 Go for a run, take some time on your own or talk to your friends, have a bit of a shout in your room, whatever helps.

 Remember they’re your results and how you react to them is up to you.
 It might not feel like it right now, but you really do have loads of options.
 This is just a bit of a hurdle, you’re well capable of jumping.

 Like a lot of things in life, it’s about how to get back up when you fall.
 Having a look at coping with exam results for some good tips.
 Whatever happens, whether you’re over the moon or down in the dumps, you’re going to be fine.